Your fridge just texted: Japan electronics firms pin hopes on 'smart' appliances

 To prosper in the new niche, Japanese companies must not only convince consumers to shell out for a whole new set of appliances, which need to be all from the same brand to guarantee compatibility.
 Further down the line, they'll also have to hold their own against the same cheaper Asian rivals that stole their thunder in leisure electronics.

 "Everyone says having the same brand of goods would be more energy-efficient, but in the end it comes down to the price and function of each product," said Satomi Wakamatsu, a 41-year old housewife from Hiroshima.
-She owns a Hitachi Ltd (6501.T) fridge and washing machine, and an air conditioner made by Daikin Industries Ltd (6367.T).
+She owns a Hitachi Ltd fridge and washing machine, and an air conditioner made by Daikin Industries Ltd.

 Wakamatsu considered buying smart appliances.
 But she balked when she added up the cost of all-new appliances, in addition to the home energy management system (HEMS) needed to connect them to each other to monitor and cut energy usage - a further $2,000-$3,000.